AustinHartman/auhar.com/_posts/2018-05-31-free-throws-and-randomness.md

 fatigue, or even if the previous shot was made (if the hot hand fallacy is not actually a fallacy).
-Though these factors do (maybe) matter, they seem minor compared to the myriad of other factors that impact a players in game shooting.&lt;/p&gt;
+Though these factors do (maybe) matter, they seem minor compared to the myriad of other factors that impact a players in game shooting.

-&lt;p&gt;For my initial analysis, I found a nice dataset on a website called &lt;a href=&quot;https://www.kaggle.com/&quot;&gt;kaggle&lt;/a&gt;.
+For my initial analysis, I found a nice dataset on a website called [kaggle][kaggle-site].
 Basically kaggle is a website full of freely accessible datasets.
 The dataset I used contained thousands and thousands of free throws taken between the 2006 and 2016 NBA season.
 My approach was simple.
 First I would calculate the average free throw